helioforecast/auroramaps/README.md

     python aurora.py

 or open the .ipynb file in a notebook - the input variables are controlled in *config_local.py* or *config_server.py*.
+For web deployment, the file *aurora_web.py* is used, which is controlled by the input variables found in *config_web.py*.

 This produces a folder in the results directory named as given in the config files that contains aurora movies (gif, mp4) and frames for the event, and a plot on the Newell coupling.
 For the animation, it is assumed that ffmpeg (https://ffmpeg.org/download.html) is available system-wide.